rcl-coding/tutorial-staticwebsite/lesson3.md

 </html>
 ```

-We use the **div** division element as a container for other elements.
+We use the **div** (division element) as a container for other elements.

 The outermost div has an **id** attribute set to 'pet_1'.
 We will use this as a 'component' to create containers for the other pets.

-Copy the div component and create containers for the other pets as follows:
+Copy the 'pet component' and create containers for the other three pets as follows :

 ```html
 <!doctype html>